Kirtan134/PassFortress/README.md

 # PassFortress
  Welcome to PassFortress - Your ultimate password manager.
 Securely store, manage, and access all your passwords in one place.
 Simplify your digital life with PassFortress.
+This app stores the passwords in local-storage of the browser in order to keep them safe.

 ## Live Website
 https://kirtan134.github.io/PassFortress/